Veterinarians Need Disability Income Insurance

 Each of us needs to properly plan for our need for Life Insurance, but no one needs “Decreasing Term Life.”
 That is like buying a new car and each year an important part (tire, window, oil pan) vanishes into thin air!
 What is the point?

-This coverage currently sits (as of 11/01/19) at $4.83 monthly.
-A new DVM choosing the AVMA group plan and keeping through retirement would pay $2,318.40 for the coverage over a 40 year span!
+This coverage currently sits at over $5 monthly.
+A new DVM choosing the AVMA group plan and keeping through retirement would pay $2,400.00 for the coverage over a 40 year span!
+For disappearing life insurance!

 Individual DI policies promise not to bundle superfluous coverage like this with your policy.

-The importance of choosing the "own occupation" (or “your occupation”) definition of disability option when choosing veterinarian-specific Disability Insurance coverage.
+The importance of veterinarians choosing the "own occupation" definition of disability.

-You can even choose a “pure own occupation” definition of disability that adds to the above that you can even work in another occupation and still be considered disabled.
+You can even choose a “pure own occupation” definition of disability that adds to the “own occupation” definition that if you are disabled you will receive monthly benefits, but also that you can even work in another occupation (other than veterinary medicine) and earn income in that other occupation with no decrease in your DI benefits.

 How does this translate to real life?

-Here is a good example from one of our longtime clients.
-A veterinary ophthalmologist, he purchased his Disability Income Insurance policy just 6 months after completing his university work, and securing his first job.
-2 years later, while working in his woodworking shop (his favorite hobby) he suffered a deep cut on his hand and fingers and lost the use of one of his hands, with no idea of the healing time or when he would be back to work.
+One of our clients, a veterinary ophthalmologist, purchased his Disability Income Insurance policy just 6 months after completing his training, and securing his first job.
+Two years later, while working in his woodworking shop (his favorite hobby) he suffered a deep cut on his hand and fingers and lost the use of one of his hands, with no idea of the healing time or when he would be back to work.

-With the "own occupation" definition his policy carried he received the full disability benefit his policy offered since he could not perform surgery, a key component to his practice.
+With the "own occupation" definition in his DI contract he received the full disability benefit his policy offered since he could not perform surgery, a key component to his practice.
 If his hand was disabled forever that benefit would have continued to his age 67, per his policy.
 Luckily his hand healed and was able to return to work within 14 months of the accident.
+In the 14 month interim his family budget stayed funded because his Disability Insurance benefits.

-You can buy individual Disability Insurance while still in vet. school.
+You can buy individual Disability Insurance while still in veterinary school.

 Insurance companies that offer individual Disability Insurance offer special programs for young professionals, including veterinarians.

-Veterinary practice owners need to consider a “BOE” policy.
+Veterinary practice owners need to consider an additional “BOE” policy.

 Disability Insurance companies also offer a secondary type of disability insurance specific to business owners called “Business Overhead Expense” or “BOE” insurance.

 One of the cost factors of Disability Insurance is risk, or how dangerous your work is.
-The more “ hands on” work, the higher the cost.
+The more “ hands on” work, and the more claims experience in a certain occupation, the higher the cost.